Twins vs. Athletics Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (11-8) will take to the mound for the Twins and make his 32nd start of the season.
+- The Twins' Sonny Gray (8-8) will make his 32nd start of the season.

-- Lopez has 22 starts in a row of five innings or more.
+- Gray will look to finish five or more innings for the third start in a row.

-- He has six appearances with no earned runs allowed in 31 chances this season.
+- He has finished seven appearances without allowing an earned run in 31 chances this season.

 |Opponent